susom/lbre-ontology/README.md

 After enabling these settings in External Modules, buildings and rooms can then be selected from instrument configuration.

 ![action](./assets/instrument.png)

+Result count may also be specified in the external module settings.

 ### Additional functionality